agileware/au.com.agileware.mailingsubscriptions/README.md

 **Mailing Subscriptions Report** extension for CiviCRM

 CiviCRM extension which provides a new CiviCRM report, Mailing Subscriptions.
 This reports how many new subscribers have been added to a Mailing List in CiviCRM within a period of time.
-Where a Mailing List is a CiviCRM Mailing Group equivalent to a "Newsletter" and the Contacts in the Group are the "subscribers".
+Where a Mailing List is a CiviCRM Mailing Group equivalent to a "newsletter" and the Contacts in the Group are the "subscribers".
 Additional filters are provided to filter by contact, groups and tags.

 Useful extension to answer simple questions like: